shoaib6174/Articles/A* Algorithm.md

-# A* Algorithm in short for revision
+# A* algorithm in short for revision

 ### Introduction
 The A* algorithm is a widely used and efficient graph traversal algorithm that finds the shortest path between two nodes in a weighted graph.
 It is commonly used in pathfinding and graph search applications, such as route planning in GPS systems and video games.